 1. Have Your Soil Tested

-Results of a lawn care program could be night and day by just knowing what your soil needs.
+Results of lawn care services could be night and day by just knowing what your soil needs.
 Earlier the soil is tested, the better you are off, but it is never too late to have the soil tested.
 Not everything works quickly.
 For instance, lime could take 6 months to fully raise the soil pH just from one application.
 Sometimes multiple applications are needed.
 If two applications are needed, then you could be looking at more than a year to correct the soil pH.

 For all of us, having annual check-ups are important.
 Prior to doctors establishing a course of action, a blood test is often required.
 Grass is no different and in ways, soil could be compared to blood.
 Knowing what your soil needs and having the correct levels, is crucial in having a beautiful lawn, just like our health.
 Whether you are maintaining a nice lawn or establishing one, know what your soil needs!